Meshrep

+Cultural significance

+Traditionally, Meshrep functions as a communal gathering of music, dance, poetry and moral adjudication.
+Although some of the more-widely documented modern versions—particularly those formalised in the 1990s—are predominantly male-oriented, the practice itself is not inherently restricted to men.
+According to the UNESCO Intangible Cultural Heritage listing, “All Uyghur people are the practitioners of Meshrep.
+There is no limit to the number of participants for each event.
+Everyone, man or woman, young or old, is allowed to take part in the practice by singing, dancing, guessing riddles or playing games.”
+Ethnomusicological field-work further documents that in some regions of Xinjiang women and men actively participate together in Meshrep gatherings.

 Traditional structure

 The practice of meshrep is diverse among Uyghur communities, but there are some commonalities.
-Meshrep are usually held in the courtyard of one of the members' family home.
 Traditionally, meshrep were only held on the harvest, and on weddings, circumcisions, and girls' comings of age.
 Each meshrep consists of a leader (yigit bashi, an older man), a disciplinarian (passip begi), and 30 younger men (ottuz oghul), who sit on a carpet according to seniority.
-As the meshreps were primarily male bonding events, the women and children of the host's family were to stay inside the house and only interact with the men to bring them food or to otherwise serve them.
+The broader tradition (per UNESCO’s description) do not restrict participation to men only, in fact, in many regional forms, "Everyone, man or women, young or old, is allowed to take part in the practice by singing, dancing, guessing riddles or playing games".
+In some regional variation, the meshreps were primarily male bonding events, the women and children of the host's family were to stay inside the house and only interact with the men to bring them food or to otherwise serve them.
 Music is an essential component of the meshrep, and during the meshrep, men play progressively faster muqam melodies on the dutar while others compete to see who could perform whirling circle dances for the longest period of time.
 Some meshrep also feature songs, skits, and lectures from religious leaders.
 Aside from the entertainment value of the meshrep, these groups also formed part of the informal governance structure of Uyghur communities, and still do outside of China.
 Inside the meshrep, the moral transgressions of the men, such as polygamy, are publicly scolded and the men humiliated by slapping or caning.
 There is no limit on the length or attendance of the meshrep, and the Dolan Uyghurs were famed for hosting meshrep "attended by hundreds of people, and often last[ing] the whole night".